 - Set start and end dates for the top pick period

-For more detailed instructions, see Round configuration.
+For more detailed instructions, see: Round configuration.

-Create a top pick score set
+Create a Top pick score set

-- Go to Reviewing > Score sets
+- From the Manage workspace, navigate to Reviewing > Settings > Score sets

 - Create a new score set, setting the reviewing mode to Top pick